wapenshaw/wapenshaw.github.io/_posts/2020-05-02-github-user-pages-jekyll-scratch.md

 5. Now open the \_config.yml file and modify the settings according to your needs, the important ones are:
       1. `url: 'https://username.github.io'` (if you are hosting it to the username.github.io repository)
       2. `baseurl: ''` (not required for this instance)
-6. Type in\
-   `bundle exec jekyll serve`\
-   This will launch a webserver and host your website locally at [http://127.0.0.1:4000/](http://127.0.0.1:4000/)
+6. Type in `bundle exec jekyll serve` This will launch a webserver and host your website locally at [http://127.0.0.1:4000/](http://127.0.0.1:4000/)

 ### Commiting and pushing everything to Github

 1. After you have made all the changes in the configuration and other pages, it is now time to push all the files to Github
-2. Check git status, this will show you which files are unstaged\
+2. Check git status, this will show you which files are unstaged: `git status`
-   `git status`
-3. Add all files to staging\
-   `git add .`
+3. Add all files to staging: `git add .`
-4. Commit the files to the branch\
-   `git commit -m Initial Commit`
+4. Commit the files to the branch: `git commit -m Initial Commit`
-5. Push the commit to the remote repository (github repo)\
-   `git push origin master`
+5. Push the commit to the remote repository (github repo) `git push origin master`
 6. Now visit your github repository page at https://github.com/username/username.github.io and verify the files are uploaded
 7. Wait a minute or two and visit https://username.github.io and the pages will appear!